nuwuxian/rl_attack/README.md

 ```

 ## Adversarial Trainining and Retraining in Pong-Game
-You can find the victim agent in `Pong/src/RoboschoolPong_v0_2017may1.py`. `Pong/pretrained/save` folder contains the surrogate model of victim agent which is used for black-box adversarial training. `Pong/adv-model` folder contains the adversarial agent trained by our method which are used for adversarial retraining.
+You can find the victim agent in `Pong/src/RoboschoolPong_v0_2017may1.py`. `Pong/pretrained/save` folder contains the surrogate model of victim agent which is used for black-box adversarial training. `Pong/adv-model` folder contains the adversarial agent trained by our method which is used for adversarial retraining.

 Start adversarial training by running
 ```